 The most important points to understand are:

-As a solo player or small group, you’re probably not going to be able to wipe a well structured min/maxed organised ball group.
+As a solo player or small group, you’re probably not going to be able to wipe a well structured min/maxed organized ball group.

-Their goal is almost always going to be farming AP and getting as many kills as they can.
+Their goal is usually going to be farming AP and getting as many kills as they can.

-Once they see that they’re not going to have an easy time farming random people, they’ll move somewhere else.
+Once they see that they’re not going to have an easy time farming, they’ll move somewhere else.